(Teaching English to Speakers of Other Languages)

 There are two (2) pathways at the graduate level:

 For those students who seek to earn both the M.A. in TESOL and an initial NYS TESOL Teaching Certification: This is a 48-credit program

 - PEP Graduate Application Form

 Non US-resident students can earn an initial certification (license).
 However, they must have an appropriate visa in order to remain in this country and work upon completion of their studies.
 Prior to earning their professional certification (license), the non-resident alien must have gotten a non-resident "green card" or become a naturalized citizen

 For those students who currently have another NYS Teaching Certificate and want a TESOL extension, or, are not interested in obtaining a NYS Teaching Certificate: The 30-credit MA program is available.
 Additional information is available at the Linguistics Dept website. (https://linguistics.stonybrook.edu/programs/graduate/ma/tesol.programs).

 If you already have a NYS certification and your goal is to acquire an additional certification upon completion of the MA TESOL program, you must apply directly to NYS for "Individual Evaluation for an Additional Classroom Certificate" (Initial Certificate).
 The determination of your eligibility for the alternate route certification can only be made by the NYS evaluators, who will look at your transcripts and determine, on a case-by-case basis, which requirements you have met and what remains for you to do.
-The requirements and additional information may be found here.
-An alternative pathway to your additional certification may be through contacting one of the BOCES Certification Officers listed below:
+The requirements and additional information may be found at: http://www.highered.nysed.gov/tcert/certificate/transeval.html. which is the official NYS Education Department website.